wizz13150/GapcoinStuff/Readme.md

   -Format data from an existing raw .txt dump file (raw blocks) and add to file.

-  Change gapcoin-cli path and run from everywhere.
+  Change 'gapcoin-cli' path and run from everywhere.

   2 output files : Custom or Mersenne Forum submission format.